-Investment advisers: The Council appointed Arlingclose Limited as treasury management advisers following a tender exercise in August 2016.
+Investment advisers: Following a recent re-tender exercise in August 2020 Arlingclose Ltd. were re-appointed as the Council's treasury management advisers.
 They were awarded a four year contract, to provide advice and information relating to its borrowing and investment activities and capital finance issues.
 The contract will be reviewed annually and either party may at any time terminate this agreement on 3 months prior written notice.
 The quality of this service is controlled by having regular meetings with the advisers and regularly reviewing the service provided.
-As the contract is due to end in